 The set-up time also depends on how many receivers or headsets you are planning on using at the conference.
 If you are hosting a conference where 400 attendees will need receivers to listen to an interpreter, you will need to set aside more time to configure and distribute them than if your conference requires just 40 receivers.

 At a minimum, plan to have your audio engineer arrive at least 90 minutes before the conference is scheduled to begin.
-Regardless of how little equipment you may be using, you want enough time for the engineer to test everything and make sure it is working.
+Regardless of how little equipment you may be using, you want enough time for the engineer to test everything and make sure it is working properly.
 Leave time to fix audio levels and sound channels before the conference begins instead of scrambling to make adjustments during a presentation.

 2) Find Out Where Audio Engineers Can Load in Equipment.

 Many conference venues — whether hotels or corporate offices — have rules about where and when you can load conference audio equipment into the building.
 Often, sites will not allow you to bring the equipment through the front door, so be sure to find out if there is a loading dock or alternative entrance prior to the day of the conference and let the audio engineer know this information in advance.

 At some conference venues, the proper entrance to use for loading in equipment may vary depending on the time of day.
 For instance, you may be able to bring equipment through the main entrance during off-peak hours, but during prime traffic times (say, between 11 a.m. and 5 p.m.) you may be required to use an alternative door.